611 York StreetYork Harbor, ME, 03911Phone: 207-351-1075

 Carson Name Still Defends the Earth

 The author whose seminal work, “Silent Spring,” launched the American environmental movement is the namesake for the Rachel Carson National Wildlife Refuge, consisting of a patchwork of properties along 50 miles of coastline from Kittery to Cape Elizabeth, with a headquarters on Route 9 in Wells.
 The refuge serves as protected region of valuable salt marshes and estuaries for migratory birds.
-Visitors are welcome to hike on the developed trails of the Refuge. is permitted in several rivers and creeks in the Refuge.
-Phone: 207-646-9226.
+Visitors are welcome to hike on the developed trails of the Refuge, and fishing is permitted in several rivers and creeks. - Interactive Map

 Here, Stonewall Means Tasty Eating